CPAP Treatment for Sleep Apnea

 Benefits of CPAP Use

-Other than preventing blockage during sleep for people that suffer OSA, CPAP can also help with the following conditions:
+Other than preventing blockage during sleep for people that suffer from OSA, CPAP can also help with the following conditions:

 - Frequent waking